 Automatically convert WebP to JPG with Cloudinary

-While manually converting WebP to JPG may be feasible on a small scale, the process can quickly become laborious with a growing library of images.
-This is where Cloudinary can be your lifesaver.
-Cloudinary simplifies and streamlines the image conversion process, effortlessly converting WebP images to JPG format in a snap, making this task become a breeze rather than a burden.
+While manually converting WebP to JPG may work for a small number of images, it can quickly become tedious as the library grows.
+This is where Cloudinary comes in.
+Cloudinary simplifies and streamlines the image conversion process, effortlessly converting WebP images to JPG format, turning a cumbersome task into an easy one.

-But Cloudinary isn’t just about conversion.
-It’s a powerful cloud-based service offering a wide range of features, from image and video management to optimization and delivery.
-Think of Cloudinary as a robust toolbox for your multimedia needs, capable of handling everything from resizing and cropping, to applying effects and filters, to delivering media with optimal performance to any device or platform.
+Cloudinary is more than just a conversion tool.
+It’s a powerful cloud-based service that offers a wide range of features, including image and video management, optimization, and delivery.
+Think of Cloudinary as a comprehensive toolbox for all your multimedia needs—whether it’s resizing, cropping, applying effects, or delivering media with optimal performance across any device or platform.

 Let’s break down the image conversion process step-by-step: